ibm-cloud-docs/containers/cs_tech.md

 The Kubernetes master is tasked with managing all compute, network, and storage resources in the cluster, and ensures that your containerized apps and services are equally deployed to the worker nodes in the cluster.
 Depending on how you configure your app and services the master determines the worker node that has sufficient resources to fulfill the app's requirements.
 {: shortdesc}

+The Kubernetes master and all the master components are dedicated only to you, and are not shared with other IBM customers.
+{: note}

 The following table describes the components of the Kubernetes master.

     <table>
     <caption>Components of the Kubernetes master</caption>
     <thead>